 Designed properly, a good business dashboard is an indispensable tool that informs with a glance.
 Unfortunately, too many dashboards are bloated, sluggish and ultimately too hard to use.
-Good dashboard tools should provide:
+Good dashboard software should provide:

-- Interactivity: Filtering, highlighting, and other dashboard solutions
+- Interactivity: Filtering, highlighting, and other dashboard tools

 - The ability to combine multiple data sources